mouhamaadibrahim/Analytics-Research-Projects/README.md

 # Research Analytics Projects by Mouhamad Ibrahim, PhD

-Welcome to my research-driven analytics Projects!
-This repository showcases a collection of advanced data analysis, sensor optimization, and bioimpedance modeling projects conducted during my PhD and post-doc work.
+Welcome to my 🧪 **Research-Driven Analytics Projects** repository!
+Here, I showcase a collection of advanced data analysis, sensor optimization, and bioimpedance modeling projects from my PhD and post-doctoral research work.
 From modeling physiological characteristics to analyzing large datasets, I applied statistical techniques and developed models that led to significant research advancements and practical applications in industry and healthcare.

 ---

+### 📚 Research Publications and Impact

 **Pioneered data storytelling by authoring 5+ highly cited papers that transformed research into actionable insights—one ranked in the top 25% by Altmetric.
 My research publication, ["Geometric parameters optimization of planar interdigitated electrodes for bioimpedance spectroscopy"](https://dimensions.altmetric.com/details/81105616#score), reflects the broad impact of my work in the field.**